Now you’re engaged – Time to plan your wedding.

 The average wedding has around 100 guests, Anything less than 50 guests is generally considered a small wedding.

-In the past I have photographed a wedding with only 6 people and once a wedding of more than 1,000 wedding guests.
+In the past, I have photographed weddings with only 6 people and once a wedding of more than 1,000 wedding guests.

 Why you are getting married.
 It’s easy for couples to get lost in planning their wedding.

 Make a plan, have a timeline and make sure you make time to just be a couple and have fun together.